KidsChurch Catechist Welcome

 Preparing for the KidsChurch Session

 - The parish office provides handouts for each Sunday.
 This includes 20 copies of each of 2 resources – one for younger children (usually colouring in) and one for older children (usually word puzzles).
-If these are not already in the church foyer on Sunday morning, they can be found in a white binder in the sacristy.
+These can be found in the blue Catechist bag in the foyer of the Church.

 - A lesson plan is also provided and includes the basic format for the 20 minute session (see below).

 - Notes are sent to catechists a day or two prior to their session, so that they can be briefed on the topic ahead of arriving at church.
 Make sure you allow 5 - 10 minutes to familiarise yourself with the material before the lesson.

 - The key for the kidsChurch room is available from inside the church - get another catechist to show you where it is.
 Please return it after use.

 - Often, the KidsChurch room is already open on arrival – please make sure that you tidy and lock the room before departing the church grounds.

 - Excess handouts should be thrown out please as they clutter the bag and make it confusing for the next Catechist.